 Study abroad transcripts usually do not need to be sent.
-Please follow up with the USC Graduate Admission office about their requirements for transcripts.
+Please follow up with the USC Graduate Admission office about their requirements for transcripts using this email portal.

 Yes.
 USC Price offers scholarship and graduate assistantships for domestic and international students.
 Please visit the Financial Aid section of our Web site for more details and an application.

 For applications submitted by the scholarship deadline of Dec.
 15, the committee typically starts releasing decisions in late Feb.

 The committee continuously reviews applications and releases decisions from March through our final deadline of July 1st.